Fidelma Healy Eames: Controversies

 A car belonging to Healy Eames was seized in Galway city on 2 July 2012 for failure to display a valid car disc.
 She told the Galway Advertiser: "I was using public transport up and down to Dublin and I had neglected the car tax.
 There is no excuse.
 I was completely in the wrong".

-Healy Eames was then fined for boarding the Galway-Dublin train without a ticket on 12 July 2012, 10 days after her car was seized.
+She was then fined for boarding the Galway to Dublin train without a ticket on 12 July 2012, ten days after her car was seized.
+A fellow passenger alleged that Healy Eames said "she is a Senator and that she makes the law" when an inspector asked her to produce her ticket.
 She was convicted and fined €1,850 for the motor tax offence.

+Later that month, on 26 July, Galway Circuit Civil Court ordered the husband of Healy Eames to pay more than €12,000 in unpaid fees to a tradesman employed to carry out renovations at the Healy Eames residence in County Galway.
+The tradesman had launched a lawsuit in 2010 against the Healy Eameses for thousands of euros in unpaid fees.

+The following month, on 20 August, she was involved in controversy over her decision to charge a state agency the cost of a plane ticket for her husband to accompany her on a hotel break to Kenya.
+When this was reported in Irish media, she said she would pay back the money within "a couple of weeks".

 In March 2015, she attracted press attention for a tweet in which she claimed that were Ireland to legally recognise same-sex marriage, it could mean an end to the celebration of Mothers Day in the country.
 As evidence, she claimed that various U.S. states had banned Mothers Day and Fathers Day, referring to it as "political correctness gone mad".
 When critics pointed out that her claim regarding U.S. states was untrue, she retracted that statement, commenting that she meant to refer to a number of U.S. schools.
 In defending her comments, Healy Eames cited as her source Rense.com, a website run by Jeff Rense, a conspiracy theorist known for Holocaust denial, and criticised by the Anti-Defamation League.
 Critics in the Yes campaign accused her of employing scare tactics ahead of the May 2015 referendum on the issue.